fklein82/cloud-server/_posts/2023-07-12-tap-greenplum-python.markdown

 ### Tanzu Application Platform and Greenplum

-For this case study, we are working with a system that uses both the Tanzu Application Platform (TAP) and Greenplum, both of which are deployed on the Azure Cloud platform.
+For this case study, we are working with a system that uses both the **Tanzu Application Platform (TAP)** and **VMware Greenplum**, both of which are deployed on the Azure Cloud platform.

 <div class="gallery-box">
   <div class="gallery">